RaspberryPiFoundation/scratch-curriculum/en-GB/memory/index.md

 notes: "Memory - notes.md"
 ---

-## Community Contributed Project { .challenge .pdf-hidden }
-This project was created with Erik and his daughter Ruth.
-If you'd like to contribute a project of your own, then [get in touch with us on Github](https://github.com/CodeClub).

 # Introduction { .intro }

 In this project, you will create a memory game where you have to memorise and repeat a sequence of random colours!